 Becoming a real clown isn't easy.
 Students at the Clown Conservatory in San Francisco study for one year to get a basic degree in clowning.
 Courses can include acrobatics, dance, mime, circus skills, and hospital clowning.
-The program admits Tacts only 15-20 students each year.
+The program admits mime, Circus Skiiis, ariu Hospital Comming on the only 15-20 students each year.
 Graduates usually go into performance clowning, as in circuses and theaters, or social clowning, as in private parties or hospital work.